zumba/json-serializer/README.md

 Or add the `zumba/json-serializer` directly in your `composer.json` file.

 If you are not using composer, you can just copy the files from `src` folder in your project.

+## Special Note for PHP 5.3

+In order to support unescaped unicode characters, it is recommended to have the `mbstring` installed, otherwise unicode characters will be escaped in the format of `\uXXXX`.